logos-maker/ikiGUI/README.md

 - Better documentation.
 - Readymade graphics for easy usage.
 - Tools for faster development and rapid GUI design.
+- Create bindings for other languages like Python or maybe Lua and Wren.

 ## Tutorial on how to prepare graphics for a plug with ikiGUI
 For your plug you whant background graphics that you can think of as your front panel,